chris-gud/Non-Surface-Atomic-Orbital-Simulation/README.md

   How is this simulation different from the rest?
 Most depictions of the orbitals of the hydrogen atom depict a surface.
-The creator chooses some cutoff probability (90% usually) for which to depict a surface, within which the electron has that cutoff probability of existing inside at any time.
+The creator chooses some cutoff probability (90% usually) for which to depict a surface, within which the electron has that cutoff probability of existing inside of at any time.
 However, this fails to convey a lot of information; the viewer cannot visualize the probability densities within the surface.
 A naive viewer may be led to believe that the probability density is thus uniform within the surface.
 This is not the case.
 This program is meant to prove it.